Meigs County office and agency closures and announcements - Pomeroy Daily Sentinel

 Village of Racine

-The Racine Municipal Building is closed to the public for the safety and health of not only the employees but for you as the customer also.
-At this time if you have water and/or garbage payments, please use the drop box, mail or pay online.
+The Racine Municipal Building is closed to the public.
+Water and/or garbage payments, may be placed in the drop box, mail or pay online.
 The closing of the building also affects the Syracuse-Racine Regional Sewer District and the Sutton Township Offices.
-If you have any questions please call the respective numbers below:
+If you have any questions please call Racine Village, 740-949-2296; SRRSD, 740-949-2416; Sutton Township, 740-949-1550.

 Village of Pomeroy